 - Create a regular publishing schedule and promote content through social advertising.

 - Leverage the right tools to manage your content.
-(I recommend PostPlanner and Buffer)
+I recommend PostPlanner and Buffer, however there are many tools that can/will fit your needs.

 - Implement a content editorial calendar to manage content and plan specific, timely marketing campaigns.